 To work faster, I switched to my MacBook.
 Before checking the spellings, I tried to rearrange the notes to resemble what they look like on the handout.
 Craft doesn’t underline your text, unbelievable!
 Let’s hope our developers can add that feature.
-I resorted to making the text bold but it’s not quite the same.
+I resorted to making the text bold, but it’s not quite the same.

 Once I had finished checking for errors and editing the text, I styled the notes following Ropsie’s style.
 I noticed all her French sentences are pink, so I kept that colour code.

 I had to type three of the 5 pages.
 Their structure made it difficult to extract and use the text.
-The pages didn’t have a lot of notes, it wasn’t bad at all.
+The pages didn’t have a lot of notes, so it wasn’t bad at all.
 Craft had a few limitations that meant the notes I created didn’t look exactly like the ones in the scans:

-- For columns I created tables and tried to make them a bit colourful.
+- For columns, I created tables and tried to make them a bit colourful.

-- Craft app doesn’t support sticky notes or text boxes, which was a bit surprising for a word processing app.
+- Craft app doesn’t support sticky notes or text boxes, which was a bit surprising for a word-processing app.

-Overall, compared to other word processing apps, Craft is much simpler to use.
+Overall, compared to other word-processing apps, Craft is much simpler to use.
 Especially if you want to add some basic and quick styles.

-Craft doesn’t show you where your pages begin or where they end, which can cause problems when exporting your notes.
+Craft doesn’t show you where your pages begin or end, which can cause problems when exporting your notes.
 When exporting the Regular font size, some of the notes became two pages.
 I had to make the text smaller.

 To make sure the notes all fit on one page, I exported each of the five pages one by one.
 Then I airdropped them to Ropsie’s iPad for some final touches.

 There are some notes I couldn’t add in Craft because the app didn’t have the feature I needed or I ran out of space on the page.
 I added those in Notability and also underlined some words that I couldn’t in Craft.
-Ropsie created her notes in Notability, that is why I had to do all this in the app.
+Ropsie created her notes in Notability, which is why I had to do all this in the app.

 Comparing the notes

 One of the pages had a lot of handwritten notes.
 Google Keep had no trouble converting the handwriting to text.
 From the image!
 That was very impressive!
-In case she’ll want the notes handwritten notes, she’ll probably use sticky notes to cover the text.
+In case she’ll want the notes handwritten, she’ll probably use sticky notes to cover the text.
 I made the questions look different from the answers, though.
 Hope that’ll be enough.

 I have done my best to make these look better than the scans in her notes.
 It’s easier to interact with text than scans.
-I know how Ropsie is obsessed with her notes, so I didn’t delete the scans, in case she doesn’t like the new notes.
+I know how Ropsie is obsessed with her notes, so I didn’t delete the scans (in case she doesn’t like the new notes).
 In the worst case, she’ll just delete my version.